Config File Structures

 Stage 1 pipeline job files

-As described in detail here, end users write a job file, a.k.a. a data script, to declare the inputs, options, and output paths for their specific work to be done by a pipeline.
+As described in detail here, end users write a job file, a.k.a. data script, to declare the inputs, options, and output paths for their specific work to be done by a pipeline.
 Pipelines can be called with all options defined on the command line, but using job files is strongly recommended for organization and to create a permanent record.

 Minimal example